mohanmca/professional_certification/aws/2_1_aws_s3_anki.md

   * Transfer acceleration
   * Events
   * Requester Pays
 * Versioning - Not enabled by default
   * Once we delete, object would have deleted marker on it, with GET operation ends up with 404.
 But older version exist if we have enabled versioning.
 * Versioning - suspended
 * Server access logging
   * Default disabled (Enable by specifying Target bucket and Target prefix)
   * Requires LOG DELIVERY GROUP write access for the target bucket ACL to log
-  * Management console adds LOG DELIVERY GROUP by default when loggin is enabled.
+  * Management console adds LOG DELIVERY GROUP by default when logging is enabled.
   * Access log will only be delivered - SSE-S3 - should be enabled and KMS is not supported
 * Static website hosting
   * Region specific end-point - HTTP only and requestor can't pay